Alfredo Prieto: Trials and exposure

 Prieto was later charged with first degree murder, rape, kidnapping and robbery.
 By jury verdict, he was found guilty on January 21, 1992, on all charges, receiving the death sentence.
 Twelve days later, he was transferred to San Quentin State Prison, where he would spend the next 14 years awaiting execution on death row.

 In 2005, a law was passed obligating all convicts in the state to submit their DNA, resulting in Prieto's DNA being entered into the national database.

 In early 2006, Prieto's DNA was matched to eight more murders committed between 1988 and 1990: the 1988 rape and murder of 24-year-old Veronica "Tina" Lynn Jefferson in Arlington, the murder of 22-year-old Rachael Raver and her 22-year-old fiancé, Warren Fulton III, in Reston; and the 1989 murder of 27-year-old Manuel Sermeno in Prince William County near I-95.

-On May 5, 1990, Prieto was shown to have killed 19-year-old Stacey Siegrist and her 21-year-old fiancé, Tony Gianuzzi, in Rubidoux, California.
+On May 5, 1990, Prieto was shown to have killed 19-year-old Stacey Siegrist and her 21-year-old fiancé, Anthony Gianuzzi, in Rubidoux, California.
 Siegrist was sexually assaulted before being shot.

 On June 2, 1990, Prieto killed Lula Mae Farley in an alley behind an Ontario supermarket where she and her husband were collecting recyclables, according to 1990 news coverage.
 After witnessing the murder of his wife, Herbert Farley was then abducted and later found shot to death in Rubidoux.
-Another individual, 19-year-old Steven Valdez, was arrested as a suspect in these killings, but later released.
+Another individual, 19-year-old Steven Valdez, was arrested as a suspect in these killings, but later released after a key witness was inconsistent in identifying him as the shooter.

 Following these revelations, the Fairfax County Attorney's Office brought a number of charges against Alfredo Prieto, resulting in his extradition from San Quentin on April 28, 2006, to Virginia, where he was due to stand trial.
+Since Virginia death row inmates exhausted their appeals far more quickly than they did in California, officials there believed that Prieto's death sentence could be carried out in Virginia long before he exhausted his appeals in California.